WWE Diva Lana Shows Off Abs, Sizzling Dance Moves On Instagram

 Lana’s career at WWE has really started taking off recently, fueled by her steely ambition, blonde-bombshell good looks, and vastly-improved wrestling skills.
 Perry admits she has worked very hard to get her wrestling skills up to par after being mocked as a mediocre performer in the ring.

 That preparation includes constant training, including lots of Olympic weightlifting.
-Lana said she does heavy lifting four days a week, as well as cardio exercise, circuit-training, hot yoga, and martial-arts.
+Lana said she does heavy lifting four days a week, as well as cardio exercise, circuit-training, hot yoga, and martial arts.

 “It has made a difference in both my body and my in-ring performances,” Lana told Muscle & Fitness.